Study Abroad for Recommenders

 Study Abroad Recommendations

-IGS requires recommendations for students applying to UD study abroad programs.
+The Center for Global Programs & Services requires recommendations for students applying to UD study abroad programs.
 Recommendations are especially important when reviewing applicants for more competitive Winter Session programs.
-IGS appreciates thoughtful, thorough and accurate evaluations of the students being recommended.
+CGPS appreciates thoughtful, thorough and accurate evaluations of the students being recommended.

 What is the process for recommending a student?